Bottled Water Consumption Shift

 Consumers are increasingly choosing bottled water instead of less healthy packaged drinks.

 “People are choosing to drink fewer calories and making that healthy choice of bottled water has the added benefit of helping the environment.
-Not only are bottled water containers 100 percent recyclable (including the cap) but they also use much less plastic than soda and other packaged beverages,” says Jill Culora, IBWA’s vice president of communications.
+Not only are bottled water containers 100% recyclable (including the cap) but they also use much less plastic than soda and other packaged beverages,” says Jill Culora, IBWA’s vice president of communications.

 Even with continuing growth and increased consumption, bottled water still has the smallest water and energy use footprint of any packaged beverage.
 On average, only 1.39 liters of water (including the 1 liter of water consumed) and 0.21 mega joules of energy are used to produce 1 liter of finished bottled water.

-Among all the items that get placed in recycle bins or taken to drop-off centers, an estimated 99 percent of all PET plastic bottles get recycled.
+Among all the items that get placed in recycle bins or taken to drop-off centers, an estimated 99% of all PET plastic bottles get recycled.
 Post-consumer PET and HDPE plastic is in huge demand by industries because they want to use that recycled plastic to make more products.
 Many bottled water companies use recycled PET and HDPE plastic to create new bottles, which reduces the need for virgin plastic.

 In addition, plastic food and beverage containers (which includes bottled water) are not a significant contributor to ocean waste.
-Oxford University’s Our World in Data website reports that of all the plastic waste in the ocean, only 0.95 percent comes from Central and North America.
+Oxford University’s Our World in Data website reports that of all the plastic waste in the ocean, only 0.95% comes from Central and North America.
 The Oxford website says, “If we aim to address the ocean plastic problem, an understanding of this global picture is important . . . whilst countries across North America and Europe generate significant quantities of plastic waste (particularly on a per capita basis), well-managed waste streams mean that very little of this is at risk of ocean pollution.
 In fact, if North America and Europe were to completely eliminate plastic use, global mismanaged plastic would decline by less than 5 percent.”

 According to BMC Chairman and CEO Michael C. Bellas, “Upward movement in per capita consumption indicates clear, persisting demand for a product that consumers see as a healthy alternative to other beverages.”